rakki194/cringegen/README.md

 ## Shell Completions

-CringeGen provides intelligent shell completion scripts for bash and zsh to make command-line usage more efficient:
+cringegen provides intelligent shell completion scripts for bash and zsh to make command-line usage more efficient:

 ### Features